JanitorTechnology/selfapi/README.md

 Results: 2/2 tests passed.
 ```

+Note:  When testing the API, all your routes should have `examples`, which
+might be empty.
+This is to ensure all routes are documented and you are well
+aware some endpoints are lacking tests.

 Note: You can also document and test each API resource individually, but remember to provide the correct base path like so:

 ```markdown